MahirHamiAbrar/DriftAI/README.md

 # Running DriftAI
 Somewhat MVP is ready.
 Follow these steps to run this on Linux:

+## `CAUTION!`
+`DriftAI` currently runs local `LLM`s on the host machine.
+That's why the minimum hardware requirements must be met to run this project, which is as follows:
+ -
+ - Mandatory: 8GB RAM (Recommended 16GB)
+ - Recommended: At least 4GB GPU VRAM (NVIDIA GPU)

 ## Installation of uv package manager
 First we need to install the [uv package manager](https://astral.sh/blog/uv):